-However, each case will be considered on its merits to ensure that St James' CE Primary School is acting reasonably.
+However, each case will be considered on its merits to ensure that the School is acting reasonably.

 14 Record Keeping

 Notes may be taken of all meetings with the Employee held under this procedure.
 Where notes are taken a copy will be made available to the Employee.